AmrapaliDehade/CRM/README.md

 I have used Trigger and Stored Procedure in this project

 ## Trigger:
--- The trigger automatically updates the customer's status to "Converted" when the lead's status changes to "Converted."
+ The trigger automatically updates the customer's status to "Converted" when the lead's status changes to "Converted."

 CREATE TRIGGER update_customer_status_on_conversion
-AFTER UPDATE ON LeadInfo
+AFTER UPDATE ON Lead
 FOR EACH ROW
 BEGIN

- -- Check if the conversion_status column in LeadInfo is changed to 'Converted'

-    IF NEW.conversion_status = 'Converted' THEN
+    -- Check if the conversion_status cloumn in leadInfo is changed to 'Converted' IF NEW.conversion_status = 'Converted' THEN
         -- Update the corresponding customer's status
         UPDATE Customer